nautobot/nautobot-ansible/README.md

 To keep the code simple, we only officially support the two latest releases of Nautobot and don't guarantee backwards compatibility beyond that.

+## Nautobot Roles

+There are two roles that provide the model to handle a Nautobot installation onto an OS.
+The roles are used in conjunction with other roles provided by Geerlingguy, Redis and Postgres.

+### Nautobot Install

+The Nautobot Install role is used to install just the application.
+The currently supported installation method is to leverage Postgres, with a future feature request to support MySQL support as well.

+### Nautobot Web

+This role installs NGINX to handle the web application front end.
+This is an optional add on that is currently _recommended_ but is not required.
 ## Requirements

 - Nautobot 1.0.0+ or the two latest Nautobot releases